zon-cx/bolt/README.md

 - Node 22 (`lts/jod`)
 - pnpm 10
+- an OpenAI API key
-- Some MCP servers running accessible over stdio, sse or streamable http
+- Some MCP servers running accessible over stdio, sse or streamable http.
+You can checkout [this list](https://github.com/modelcontextprotocol/servers) if you need!

 ### Instructions